The Intake

 Adjustment in fees for nonparticipating providers

-Medicare rates will be the fee basis for claims from nonparticipating providers.
+Medicare rates are now the fee basis for claims from nonparticipating providers.
 For enrollees, this could mean potential increases in out-of-pocket costs when they opt for a nonparticipating provider.
 Thus, it would benefit medical billing companies and providers to inform patients about this change and advise them to consider network providers to minimize unexpected costs.

 Introduction of the new site of care program for infusions